The Financial Express

 “The Federal Residency Department has decided to adopt stricter regimes for tourist, visit and conference visas to curb the influx of blue-collar workers from many labour exporting countries,” said the official.
 “This would help significantly reduce the risk that individuals engaged in organised crime or the trafficking of persons could gain entry to the country,” he said.

-Bangladeshi migration experts said following the measure adopted by the UAE, the malpractice of labour sending process will be reduced significantly.
-But the people who are non-graduate and intend to go to the oil-rich country for job or business purposes are going to face big setback due to the recent restriction, they also said.
+Bangladeshi migration experts said following the measure adopted by the UAE, the malpractice of labor-sending process will be reduced significantly.
+But the people who are non-graduate and intend to go to the oil-rich country for job or business purposes are going to face a big setback due to the recent restriction, they also said.